Managing Elastic Beanstalk instance profiles - Amazon Elastic Beanstalk

 To customize permissions, you can add policies to the role attached to the default instance profile or create your own instance profile with a restricted set of permissions.

-Verifying the permissions assigned to the default instance profile
+Verifying the permissions assigned your instance profile

 The permissions assigned to your default instance profile can vary depending on when it was created, the last time you launched an environment, and which client you used.
 You can verify the permissions on the default instance profile in the IAM console.